Title: Statue of Andrew Jackson

-Context: Address accepting the statue of President Andrew Jackson in the Capitol Building
+Context: Speech on accepting the statue of President Andrew Jackson in the Capitol Building

 One of the great sources of the strength of our country has been the pioneering spirit.
 It was characteristic of those who first settled on our shores and was the cause of a resistless march to the Pacific Ocean.
 Our people have ever been going forth into the forest and over the plain to establish themselves in the region of the unknown.
 They have sought for new fields to conquer.
 They have been pioneers, however, not only in the physical world, but in the realm of ideas.
 In science and invention, and especially in the art of government and of social relations, they have taken a dominant part.
 The frontier has long since disappeared, the opportunity for exploration into unfrequented lands is gone, we seek no additional territory, but the ambition to enter uncharted regions of industry, of enterprise, of social relations, and of thought continues with increasing fervor.